-Status on discrepancy Evaluation Items Yes No Descriptions in summary and reasons in relation to Corporate Governance Best Practice Principles for TWSE/GTSM Listed Companies protect our shareholders.
-Supplier relations: The Company deals with suppliers in a fair manner and maintains long-term cooperation with suppliers by adhering to the principle of trust and honesty.
-Stakeholders' rights: To protect the right of stakeholders, the Company has established a variety of communication channels.
+Facts of performance Status on discrepancy Evaluation Items Yes No Descriptions in summary and reasons in relation to Corporate Governance Best Practice Principles for TWSE/GTSM Listed Companies trust and honesty.
+5. Stakeholders' rights: To protect the right of stakeholders, the Company has established a variety of communication channels.
 We act with honest and integrity to fulfill our corporate social responsibility.
-Directors' training & education: The Company's directors take up classes in securities laws/regulations and corporate governance according to the minimum hour requirements by the Regulations Governing Training & Education of Directors and Supervisors of Companies Listed on Taiwan Stock Exchange and Taipei Exchange.
-Risk management policy and risk assessment standards and implementations: The Company has established various internal regulations, in compliance with relevant laws and regulations, and conducts risk management and assessments accordingly.
-Implementation of customer policies: The Company spares no efforts in the delivery of best services/products to customers.
+6. Directors' training & education: The Company's directors take up classes in securities laws/regulations and corpora governance according to the minimum hour requirements by the Regulations Governing Training & Education of Directors and Supervisors of Companic Listed on Taiwan Stock Exchange and Taipei Exchange.
+7. Risk management policy and risk assessment standards and implementations: The Company has established various internal regulations in compliance with relevant laws and regulations, and conducts risk management and assessments accordingly.
+8. Implementation of customer policies: The Company spares no efforts in the delivery of best services/products to customers.
 We have a dedicated team that handle customers' issues.
-Purchase of liability insurance for directors: The Company has set out rules in the Corporate Governance Best Practice Principles regarding the purchase of liability insurance for directors and has purchased such insurance for directors accordingly.
+9. Purchase of liability insurance for directors: The Company has set out rul in the Corporate Governance Best Practice Principles regarding the purchase of liability insurance for directors and has purchased such insurance for directors accordingly. te ess

-9. Please explain the performance in improvement of the Company's corporate governance in response to the evaluation results released by the Corporate Governance Center of the Taiwan Stock Exchange Co., Ltd. in the most recent year, and the proposed preferential measures of improvement for those which call for further improvement: As the Company has not be enlisted for the evaluation, there is no need to provide the information.
+9. Please explain the performance in improvement of the Company's corporate governance in response to the evaluation results released by the Corporate Governance Center of the Taiwan Stock Exchange Co., Ltd. in the most recent year, and the proposed preferential measures of improvement for those which call for further improvement: